-Predictions are that the Socorro-Albuquerque zone will experience many more earthquakes.
+It is quite likely that the Socorro-Albuquerque zone will experience many more earthquakes.
 A swarm, such as the one Belen had in 1935, may be expected any time in this zone.
-It is unlikely that many of these shocks will be very strong at Los Alamos 100 miles away.
+It is unlikely that many of these shocks will be very strong as far north as Los Alamos.
 The Socorro shock of November 15, 1906, may have attained intensity IV at Los Alamos.
 The Socorro shock of July 16, 1906, ranked V at Santa Fe, and possibly IV to V at Los Alamos.

-The one quake mentioned above for Cerrillos, with intensity IX plus at the epicenter, developed intensity VII to VIII at Santa Fe, VI to VI plus at Pena Blanca and Espanola, and presumably attained intensity VI at Los Alamos.
+Only one quake is recorded for Cerrillos but that one developed intensity IX plus at the epicenter, intensity VII to VIII at Santa Fe, VI to VI plus at Pena Blanca and Espanola, and presumably attained intensity VI at Los Alamos.
 It must be kept in mind that Los Alamos is only 33 miles from Cerrillos and that for some reason the 1918 quake faded unusually rapidly.
-A deeper-focus quake at Cerrillos of intensity IX might not fade so rapidly, in which event Los Alamos might experience a shock of intensity VII.
+A deeper-focus quake at Cerrillos of intensity

+IX might not fade so rapidly, in which event Los Alamos might experience a shock of intensity VII.

 It is unlikely that any earthquakes originating in either Arizona or Colorado will be perceptible at Los Alamos.

 It is possible (but scarcely probable) that shocks originating in the Texas Panhandle will extend as far west as Los Alamos.